 The gifts that were given were to remind those of the King’s journey, and of God’s selfless gift to humanity, and to help those who were unfortunate.

 The Victorians brought warmth and spirit to Christmas, making the celebration more about the family.
 The strictest of parents would enjoy games with their young children, hearts filled with charity and friendliness.

-To the Victorians, to give a gift was as an expression of kindness, ingenuity and merriment.
+To the Victorians, to give a gift was an expression of kindness, ingenuity, and merriment.

 One such tradition would be a cobweb party.
-Each family member was assigned a color, then shown to a room which was criss-crossed with yarn of varying colors.
-The job was to find your color, such as green, and follow it, to find where a small gift would be.
+Each family member was assigned a color, then shown to a room that was crisscrossed with yarn of varying colors.
+The job was to find your color, such as green, and follow it to find where a small gift would be.

 Nowadays, Christmas seems to be all about gifts.